 Alternatives to ING Direct / Capital One 360

 I have a confession to make.
 I love to save money.
 However, saving money only became fun when I learned how to put my money hard at work for me.
-Unfortunately, millions of Americans only know how to put their money hard at work for the bank, rather than putting their money hard at work for them.
+Unfortunately, millions of Americans only know how to put their money hard at work for the bank when “saving” money.
 Today, over 10 trillion dollars ($10,000,000,000,000) is sitting idle within banks and money markets.
-I call this “lazy” money.
+I call this lazy money.

 I thought it was time to uncover some great alternatives to giving your money to big banks and credit card companies like Capital One (360).
 Here are a few alternatives you may want to consider: